-As we celebrate and honor the sacrifices made by the men and women in our military this Veterans Day, we also look back at what was one of the most incredible images of enduring freedom in recent memory.
+As we all pause to remember the tragic events of 9/11 some 13 years ago, we can also take time to recall what one of the most incredible images of enduring freedom in recent memory.

 Chances are if you are reading this website, the game of golf plays a special role in your life.
-Golf is much more than just a sport or weekend activity for you.
+Golf is much more than just a sport or hobby for you.

 Its mention can be heard in your water cooler conversations and seen in your weekend activities.
-It is a way of life.
-It is special to you.
-It is a lifestyle.
+It’s a way of life.
+It’s special to you.
+It’s a lifestyle.

 On September 11, 2001, our way of life as Americans changed.
 Everything was put into perspective.
 Our priorities were challenged and our freedom was threatened.